OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 ---
 ## Summary - How to address AI Security?
 >See [home](https://owaspai.org/) for more information about this initiative, the OWASP AI Exchange, how to contribute or connect.
-This page contains an overview of AI security and the next pages 1,2,3 and 4 provide the main content: details on security threats to AI and controls against them.
-You can navigate through pages at the bottom of every page, or in the left sidebar.
-The right sidebar shows the different sections on a page.
-On small screens you can navigate through the menu.
 >Category: discussion
 >Permalink: https://owaspai.org/goto/summary/

 While AI offers tremendous opportunities, it also brings new risks including security threats.
-It is therefore imperative to approach AI applications with a clear understanding of potential threats and which of those threats to prioritize for each use case.
-Standards and governance help guide this process for individual entities leveraging AI capabilities.
+It is therefore imperative to approach AI applications with a clear understanding of potential threats and the controls against them.
 In a nutshell, the main steps to address AI security are:

 - Implement **AI governance**.
 - **Extend your security practices** with the AI security assets, threats and controls from this document.